 - There is an FAQ webpage, accessible from the Junior Mathematics page, which should be checked before making email enquiries.

 - Please note the eligibility for using the Maths Learning Centre (MLC).

-- Beginning in week 3, students will be able to seek help with the material from "duty tutors" on Tuesdays 1-2pm, in Carslaw room 830 and Thursdays 1-2pm, in Carslaw room 830.
+- Beginning in week 3, students will be able to seek help with the material from "duty tutors" on Tuesdays 1-2pm, in Carslaw room 830 and Thursdays 1-2pm, in Carslaw room 829.
 (This is in addition to lecturers' consultations.)

 - On any day of tutorial which is a public holiday, students can attend any other tutorials on voluntary base or simply attempt the tutorial questions by themselves.
 As attending a tutorial in this case is optional, the tutors will not mark these attendances.

 - We have set up consultation time to help you in preparing for the final exam in June.
 Please also note the front page of exam. page and formula sheet.
-All these informations are available below under Examination.
+All this information is available below under Examination.

 - All tables

 - All the necessary tables will be provided in all assessments (quizzes and final exam).

 Students can access the School's Computer Network/website to get formulae sheet, statistical tables, basic R commands and other required information.
 There will be some questions related to use of the statistical package R. You are NOT allowed to USE your own LAPTOP/computer/smartphone during this quiz, unless there are valid reasons through medical and/or disability services.